seamless-protocol/ilm/SPECS.md

 9. If the amount that the user gets is less than the specified `minAmountOut`, the transaction is reverted.

-#### LoanLogic
+### LoanLogic

-The LoanLogic library contains all the logic required for managing the loan position on the lending pool.
-It also includes helper functions to examine the current state of the loan and calculate the maximum amount of possible borrowings and withdrawals of supplied collateral.
+The LoanLogic library contains all the logic required for interacting with the Seamless lending pool.
+It includes helper functions to retrieve the current state of the loan, and, crucially, a function to calculate the maximum amount of possible borrowings and withdrawals of supplied collateral.

-#### RebalancingLogic
+### RebalanceLogic

-The RebalancingLogic library contains all the logic for rebalancing the strategy and calculating how much borrowing is needed to achieve defined collateral targets.
+The RebalanceLogic library contains all the logic for all the rebalancing operations the strategy undergoes.

 #### Rebalance Algorithm

-- Rebalancing when the CR is above the `maxRebalanceCR`:
+- When the collateral ratio is above the `maxForRebalance`:

-  1. Calculation of how much debt asset should be borrowed to reach the target collateral ratio.
+  1. Calculate amount of debt asset which needs to be borrowed to reach the target collateral ratio.
-  2. Borrow debt assets from the pool.

-  - If there is not enough debt asset to borrow, borrow as much as possible.
+  2. Borrow debt assets from the lending pool.
+If there is not enough debt asset to borrow, borrow as much as possible.

-  3. Buy collateral assets from the DEX.
+  3. Swap debt assets for collateral assets via the DEX.
-  4. Supply collateral assets back as collateral to the lending pool.
+  4. Supply collateral assets as collateral to the lending pool.
-  5. Repeat the process if the CR is still above the `maxRebalanceCR`.
+  5. Repeat the process until the collateral ratio is still below the `maxForRebalance` ratio.

-- Rebalancing when the CR is below the `minRebalanceCR`:
+- When the collateral ratio is below the `minForRebalance`:

-  1. Calculation of how much collateral asset should be withdrawn from the pool.
+  1. Caculate amount of collateral asset needs to be withdrawn from the pool to reach the target collateral ratio.
-  2. Withdraw collateral assets and sell them on the DEX for the debt asset.
+  2. Withdraw collateral assets and swap them for debt assets via the DEX.
   3. Repay debt with the debt asset.
-  4. Repeat the process if the CR is still below the maximum collateral ratio.
+  4. Repeat the process until the collateral ratio is above the minimum collateral ratio.

 ### USDWadRayMath